top of page

 How is JLF different from other programs?

-JLF is run by Hillel International’s Office of Innovation, in partnership with local campuses like UF Hillel.
+JLF is run by Hillel International’s Office of Innovation, in partnership with local campuses like Schilit Hillel.
 Our educators bring a wide variety of Jewish backgrounds, experiences, and philosophies.
 Some of them are rabbis.
 We are also a pluralistic, non-denominational project.
 We do not believe there is “one right way to be Jewish.”

 What do you actually do in JLF?